billmei/OptimalFrustrum/README.md

-OptimalFrustrum
+Optimal Frustrum
 ===============

-MATLAB code to find the optimal dimensions of a bowl-shaped object (conical frustrum) to maximize volume
+MATLAB code to find the optimal dimensions that maximize the volume of a bowl-shaped object (conical frustrum)